WWXD/WorldWeb-XD/README.md

 ## How to install and use

-PHP and MySQL knowledge isn't required to use Blargboard but is a plus.
+PHP and MySQL knowledge isn't required to use Blargboard XD but is a plus.

 Get a webserver.
-Upload the Blargboard codebase to it.
+Upload the Blargboard XD codebase to it.
 Create an empty MySQL database.

 Browse to your board's install.php (http://my.board.for.example/install.php) and follow the instructions.